 Government and regulators continue to fail on resolving consumer disputes this post describes how government funded bodies are failing to regulate the non regulated ADR sector.
 Links to other posts and reports.

 Landing in court with Ryanair warning about using AviationADR when dealing with aviation complaints.

 Energy ombudsman shows how to keep heat on your supplier a guest post from the Energy Chief Ombudsman outlining how to ensure you get a satisfactory response when you submit a case to an Ombudsman.

-Ombudsman Omnishambles and More Ombudsman Omnishambles the research reports looking at how some ADR schemes such as the one run by Consumer Dispute Resolution Limited which used to run The Retail Ombudsman and lost the title.
+Ombudsman Omnishambles and More Ombudsman Omnishambles the research reports.
+The look at how some ADR schemes such as the one run by Consumer Dispute Resolution Limited which used to run The Retail Ombudsman and lost the title are monitored.